hubwriter/bookmarklets/README.md

 # bookmarklets
 Productivity bookmarklets written in JavaScript

-## Bookmarklet 1: Add deployment links to PRs - edit
+## Bookmarklet 1: Add deployment links to PRs - edit22

 This bookmarklet modifies the "Files changed" page of a pull request.
 For each markdown file, it adds 3 links to the  staging deployments of the file.